UNIVERSE-HPC/course-material/technology_and_tooling/testing/testable_code_fixtures.md

     def load_csv(filename):
         """Load a Numpy array from a CSV

+        Parameters:
-        :param filename: Filename of CSV to load
+        filename (str).
+Filename of CSV to load
         """
         return np.loadtxt(fname=filename, delimiter=',')